List of power stations in South Africa

-Most power stations in South Africa are owned and operated by Eskom.
-These plants account for 95% of all the electricity produced in South Africa and 45% of all electricity produced on the African continent.
+Most power stations in South Africa are owned and operated by the state owned enterprise,Eskom.
+These plants account for 86 of all the electricity produced in South Africa and ~20% of all electricity produced on the African continent.
 In terms of share of GDP in 2012, South Africa was the 4th largest investor in renewable power in the world after Uruguay, Mauritius and Costa Rica.

-The following is a list of electricity generating facilities within South Africa that are larger than 2 MW capacity.
-It contains currently operational facilities and facilities under construction.
-As far as possible the net power output in megawatts is listed, i.e. the maximum power the power station can deliver to the grid.
+The following is a list of electricity-generating facilities in South Africa larger than 1 MW in capacity.
+It includes operational facilities and facilities under constructinon only.
+The net power output in megawatts is listed, indicating the maximum power that the power station can deliver to the grid.